 - So, I would start with the outcome first.
-What is my market?
-What is my product or service?
+Who is my market?
+Which product or service should I choose?
 What is the solution I can provide that people will gladly pay for?
-What is THE ONE BIG BENEFIT I can provide to my customers?
-What is my goal (How will I know when I’ve “made it?”)
+What’s THE ONE BIG BENEFIT I can provide to my customers?
+How big is my first goal?
+How will I know when I’ve “made it?”

 Clarity is key here.
 You must know where you are going and how you plan on getting there.
 I don’t mean that you need to have all the specific tactics worked out, but I’m talking about the big picture.
-Think of your business as a GPS – you must know exactly where you are and exactly where you want to end up coupled with your chosen method of transportation in order for it to work properly.
+Think of your business plan as a GPS, you must know where you are and where you want to go.
+Then you need to choose your method of transportation in order for it to work properly.

 This is the starting point of everything that will come next.